 Almost everyone knows Psalm 23.
-Even non-Christians have heard it because it seems to be a favorite at funerals.
-However, it’s not a psalm of death, but of life, rest and peace.
-It is a psalm that heals, delivers, comforts and set free.
+Even non-Christians have heard it because it seems to be a favorite at funerals, weddings, and other religious events.
+It is a psalm of life, rest, and peace.
+It is a psalm that heals, delivers, comforts, and set free.
 For something 3,000 years old, it is extremely relevant for our lives today.

 Psalm 23 is the best known and most popular of all the psalms.
 Many people know this psalm by heart.
 The psalm of only six verses could be divided into two sections.